b-star-fellowship/b-star-fellowship.github.io/equity.md

 # Startup Equity Guide

 An offer to work at a startup usually has 3 parts: Salary, Equity, and Benefits.
 Equity means _ownership in the company_, either via stock or stock options.
-Startups want their employees to own pieces of the company, so that employees are rewarded for their work & the company growing.
-Importantly, the way that most people in tech get very wealthy is via their equity, not their salary.
+Startups want their employees to own part of the company, so those employees are rewarded when the company grows.

 Here are two real world examples from my own career to illustrate how you can value equity as part of your job offer.